-As most people know, Estate Agents carry details of the majority of properties for sale.
+As most people are aware, Estate Agents carry details of the majority of properties for sale.
 This can be through their offices, web sites and in the local newspapers.
 However, there is a fairly substantial charge involved if they sell your house and some people choose not to go through an Estate Agent.

 People that are convinced their house will sell quickly may choose to sell privately, without the use of an Estate Agent.
 This can save on selling fees but will mean that you have to show the house yourself and undertake virtually the same tasks as the Estate Agent would have.

 With house prices increasing, Estate Agent charges are also on the increase and may not be seen as value for money.
 This is down to personal choice and you should shop around for the best deal.

 For buyers looking for a property, this can be a long and drawn out process, especially if they want to live in a particular type of house in a particular area.
 However, once they find a property they want they will make you an offer to buy it.

 You have the right to refuse any offer you receive.
 Most people refuse offers because it is lower than the asking price.
 Potential buyers are always looking for a bargain so do not assume that the first offer is the only one they will make.
 It is usual for buyers to increase their offer in stages or they will tell the Estate Agent the maximum they can afford.